d3/d3-axis/README.md

 <a name="axis_tickValues" href="#axis_tickValues">#</a> <i>axis</i>.<b>tickValues</b>([<i>values</i>]) · [Source](https://github.com/d3/d3-axis/blob/master/src/axis.js)

-If a *values* array is specified, the specified values are used for ticks rather than using the scale’s automatic tick generator.
+If a *values* iterable is specified, the specified values are used for ticks rather than using the scale’s automatic tick generator.
 If *values* is null, clears any previously-set explicit tick values and reverts back to the scale’s tick generator.
 If *values* is not specified, returns the current tick values, which defaults to null.
 For example, to generate ticks at specific values:

 ```js
 var xAxis = d3.axisBottom(x)